erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 ### Short Description

 A design pattern that automatically retries failed operations with exponential backoff to handle transient failures.
+Solves problems like temporary network issues, service unavailability, and intermittent errors.
+Example: Retrying a failed API call 3 times with increasing delays (1s, 2s, 4s) before giving up.
+Works by catching exceptions, waiting with exponential backoff, and retrying up to a maximum number of attempts.

 **Key Characteristics:**
 - **Time Complexity**: Varies